How Does Identity Theft Happen? (and How To Avoid It)

 16. Dumpster diving and mail theft

 Your garbage and mail can contain sensitive details that you don’t even realize are there.
-Credit card offers and basic bills can include enough data to steal your identity.
+Credit card statements or offers and basic bills can include enough data to steal your identity.
 Criminals will often steal or go through your mail looking for these critical documents.

 How to prevent identity theft via dumpster diving: